QizhiPei/FABind/FABind_plus/README.md

 Compared to FABind, we additionally add isomorphism features and construct `data_new.pt` using scripts in `fabind/tools/inject_isomorphism_to_data.py`.
 Everything else remains the same.
 We provide the processed dataset on [zenodo](https://zenodo.org/records/11352521).

 If you want to train FABind+ from scratch, or reproduce the FABind+ results, you can:
-If you want to train FABind from scratch, or reproduce the FABind results, you can:
 1. download dataset from [zenodo](https://zenodo.org/records/11352521)
 2. unzip the `zip` file and place it into `data_path` such that `data_path=pdbbind2020`